-- lack of valuable creative ideas
+- lack of creative ideas

-- impossibility to explain clearly their needs
+- inability to clearly articulate needs

 - contextual factors

-- relationship factors
+- relational factors

 - organizational factors